sillygoose/multisma2/README.md

 ```

 ## Example Dashboards
-Still sorting this out but the folowing example dashboards show some ideas on how the inverter data might be displayed:
+Still sorting this out but the following example dashboards show some ideas on how the inverter data might be displayed.
+I especially like being able to pull the production data from InfluxDB to see the daily, monthly, and annual totals:

 ![Sample dashboard using InfluxDB:](https://raw.githubusercontent.com/sillygoose/multisma2/main/images/influxdb-production.jpg)

-InfluxDB doesn't really handle state outputs like the inverter status very well so just state is displayed, Grafana on the other hand has a Status Map visualization that looks more promising.
-I expect to migrate to a full Grafana solution once I am settled with the database queries and management.
+InfluxDB doesn't really handle state outputs like the inverter status very well so just integer state returned by the inverter is displayed, Grafana on the other hand has a Status Map visualization that looks more promising.

 ![Sample inverter status dashboard using Grafana:](https://raw.githubusercontent.com/sillygoose/multisma2/main/images/grafana-production.jpg)